-Colorectal cancer accounts for 8.4% of all cancer deaths in the United States.
-There will be an estimated 135,400 new cases and 50,260 deaths in the United States in 2017.
+Colorectal cancer is the fourth most commonly diagnosed cancer in the United States.
+There will be an estimated 145,600 new cases in the United States in 2019.
 Approximately 10 to 15% of these cancers may be caused by genetic abnormalities that run in families.
 There are two major types of known hereditary disorders, familial adenomatous polyposis (also known as FAP) and hereditary nonpolyposis colorectal cancer (also known as Lynch Syndrome and HPNCC).
 In this article, we will address HNPCC.
-HPNCC is the most common type of hereditary colorectal cancer, responsible for an estimated 5-6% of all colorectal cancer diagnoses.
+HPNCC is the most common type of hereditary colorectal cancer, responsible for an estimated 3-5% of all colorectal cancer diagnoses.

 Dr. Henry Lynch first described HPNCC in 1966, when it was referred to as Lynch syndrome.
 He further specified that families either had Lynch type I (also called HNPCC type A) or Lynch type II (also called HNPCC type B).
 Families with Lynch type I often report numerous cases of colorectal cancers in young (under age 50) relatives.
 The average age of diagnosis of colon cancer in patients with this syndrome is 44 years old, as compared to 68 (for men) and 72 (for women) years old in people without a genetic syndrome (which is often referred to as a sporadic cancer).

 Families with Lynch Type II syndrome will also report colorectal cancers in young relatives, and in addition, have cases of "HNPCC related cancers.”
 These related cancers include endometrial, gastric, ovarian, small intestine, liver/bile duct, brain, skin, and urinary tract.